pgeu/pgeu-system/docs/confreg/super_conference.md

 addons to this conference.
 This does not include sponsorship invoices, but it does include the invoices that sponsors will get if they for example buy extra vouchers.

+Allowed web origins for API calls
+:  A list of allowed web origins for making [API calls](regprovider).
+This will be used both for validating a redirect URL and for controlling what must be in the Origin header when making an API call to get the JWT token.